mariodarco/itunes-api/README.md

 Note that each request that returns artists does not automatically return albums.
 They are lazily fetched when calling artist.albums.

-To return only the albums for a specific artist, based on the artist's Apple id.
+To return only the albums for a specific artist, based on the artist's Apple id

 ```ruby
 ItunesApi::Music.albums_for_artist(265766061)
 ```

-An argument holding the country code can be used to look into different stores than the default one.
+An argument holding the country code can be used to look into different stores than the default one

 ```ruby
 ItunesApi::Music.all_apple_ids('Pink Floyd', :it)